 When you create an empty category, it is saved automatically.

-When you modify a category (name, description, conditional expression, and so on), you must save the category manually in order for the changes to be implemented in SMART.
+When you modify a category (name, description, conditional expression, and so on), you must save the category manually, for the changes to be implemented in SMART.

-SpeechMiner will only search for interactions associated with Active categories.
+SpeechMiner will search only for interactions associated with Active categories.